Education in Senegal

 The government recognizes that a strong educational system has positive effects on the country’s economic and social development.

-Senegal accomplished laudable progress in terms of access between 2000 and 2013.
-In elementary school, gross enrollment rates went from 67.2% to 93 % and the gender parity index went from 0.87 to 1.1 (source: Conseil Présidentiel sur les Assises de l’Education et de la Formation; Introductory Report, July 2015).
+Senegal accomplished laudable progress in terms of access between 2000 and 2015.
+In elementary school, gross enrollment rates went from 67.2% to 84,6 % and the gender parity index went from 0.87 to 1.1 (Rapport national sur la situation de l’éducation au Sénégal, Aout 2015).

-Despite progress over the years, Senegal’s education system faces significant issues and challenges.
-These include regional disparities in school enrollment and completion, low levels of learning achievement, outdated curricula and pedagogical methods, and poor learning conditions.
+Despite progress over the years, Senegal’s education system still faces significant issues and challenges.
+These include regional disparities in school enrollment and completion, low levels of learning achievement, low level enrollment in math and sciences disciplines and poor learning conditions..

-To achieve these goals, the PAQUET has 8 priorities:
+To achieve these goals, the PAQUET covers 8 priorities:

 - Pursue universal basic education for all citizens

-- Adapt vocational and technical training to meet the needs of an emerging economy in partnership with the private sector
+- Adapt vocational and technical training in partnership with the private sector to meet the needs of an emerging economy,

 - Improve the quality of teaching and learning